Kanu Behl

 Kanu Behl (born 1980) is an Indian film director and screenwriter.
 He is known for his work in Hindi cinema.

 He assisted director Dibaker Banerjee on the cult hit Oye Lucky!
 Lucky Oye! and co-wrote LSD: Love Sex aur Dhokha.

 His directorial debut, Titli, appeared at several international film festivals, including Melbourne, Rio de Janeiro, Zurich, Filmfest Hamburg, and BFI London.
 The script of Titli was selected by NFDC for the Screenwriters' Lab 2012, later winning the Post Production Award at Film Bazaar's Work-In-Progress Lab.

 Titli was nominated for Caméra d'Or at 2014 Cannes Film Festival.

 Early life and education

 Kanu Behl spent his early years in Patiala, Punjab before moving to Delhi in 1990.
-Both his parents, Navnindra Behl and Lalit Behl are writer-actor-directors and also directed telefilms for the state-run Doordarshan channel.
+Both his parents, Navnindra Behl and Lalit Behl were writer-actor-directors and also directed telefilms for the state-run Doordarshan channel.

 He studied at Apeejay School, Noida and sought a bachelor's degree in business from Shaheed Sukhdev College of Business Studies, Delhi University.
 In 2003, he joined the Satyajit Ray Film and Television Institute and pursued a PG Diploma in Cinema.
 While at the institute, he attended the Berlinale Talent Campus 2007 and made his documentary 'An Actor Prepares', about a struggling actor, who after seven years decides to give himself 15 days to make it in the film industry or return home.
 The documentary entered competitively at Cinéma du Réel 2007, a documentary film festival in France.

-In January 2019 Behl married music composer Sneha Khanwalkar.
+In January 2019, Behl married music composer Sneha Khanwalkar.